brantondemoss/brantondemoss.github.io/writing/garden/index.md

 Morality is a briar patch, and I’d like very much to avoid getting trapped there. *However*…

-I’ve often felt a tension: Morality can feel so completely subjective.
-Group A wants Group B gone, and Group B wants Group A gone.
-Who’s to say who is right?
-People can be deeply, fully anti-aligned, with no hope of progress or reconciliation.
-That seems to imply the whole game is up for interpretation, and completely subjective.
-How could I claim something like moral progress could even exist?
-What direction is there to go in, if you’re constantly running up against people’s moral boundaries?

-But consider: if we look back on the Dark Ages and compare the overall state to today, it does feel as though there’s been something like moral progress.
-How does that fit with the feeling of utter subjectivity?
-If we imagine looking back on today from the future, I wouldn’t want to bet they wouldn’t feel the same.
-So progress seems possible.
-What could it look like?
+It often feels as though there is a tension in the contemporary conception of morality.
+On the one hand, we’ve largely moved away from accepting that there is a singular set of moral principles that is universal, and can much more fluidly accept that other’s moral principles may not align with our own.
+On the other hand, if we look back to the past and compare it to today, it feels wrong to say we haven’t made any moral progress.
+And if I look back on today from the far future, I wouldn’t feel confident claiming they wouldn’t feel similarly about us.
+So we’re at odds: it seems like we’ve arrived in a place of accepting that morality is subjective, yet considering the arc of history, it does feel like the trend is one of progress.
+How can this be?
+What could universal moral progress mean?

 I believe the answer lies in improving agency.

 Agency is related to our ability to determine our lives, to make choices which affect ourselves.
-Often our agency is bounded by others’ agency.
-For example, my right to yell fire in a crowded room is limited by your right to safety.
+Often our own agency is bounded by another’s: my right to yell fire in a crowded room is limited by your right to safety.
 These are zero-sum scenarios, where improving one person’s agency decreases another’s.
-These are the kinds of scenarios that make morality feel so arbitrary, where we use political entities to determine some arbitrary point between our rights and say “there!”
+These are the kinds of scenarios that make morality feel so arbitrary, where we use political entities to determine some arbitrary balancing point between our rights and say “there!”
+It may be that most hot-button political issues are exactly these no win, zero-sum scenarios, where we merely make trade-offs between the agency of different groups.

 However, not all aspects of agency are zero-sum.
+There are places where we can absolutely improve people’s agency *without decreasing it for anyone else*.
 In the past, if you wanted to eat, you needed to be a farmer.
 There wasn’t much of a choice.
 Now, with better technology and more efficient agriculture, people are free to choose to pursue a much more diverse set of careers.